tomergrabsky/sso-portal/README.md

 It is possible to send POST requests to /new_client providing application/json body with the following parameters:

+* id - client ID
-* secret - 5 charcters minimum
+* secret - 5 characters minimum
 * redirectUris - an array containing the redirect url (e.g: ["https://www.example-application.com/oauth2/redirectUri"])
 * name - application name
+* conntactName - contact point for this client
+* contactPhone - contact point for this client

 E.g: